 We will then inspect the building and prepare a recommendation if we consider it worthy of inclusion on (or removal from) the list.

 Buildings may be added because they were overlooked when the list was first prepared, or new information comes to light about them.
 They may be removed if substantially altered, damaged or demolished.

 - a written description

 - justification for inclusion or removal

 - a location plan

 - any available information about the building, eg dates, special functions, historical associations, architect, group value, significant interior features.

 The owner of the building will be consulted and will have the opportunity to make representations on a proposal to add or remove a building from the list.
 This is in line with new guidelines from the government on statutorily listed buildings.

 An officer or officers may make the decision, the committee having delegated them powers for this purpose.
 Once approval has been granted, the building will be included on the list.

-All owners, occupiers and other interested parties (including English Heritage) will be informed as soon as possible.
+All owners, occupiers and other interested parties (including Historic England) will be informed as soon as possible.
 They will receive an explanatory leaflet including who to contact for help and advice.